tim6her/H10-over-rings-of-integers-slides/presentation.md

 </div>

-## Semi-decidable sets are Diophantine
+## A Diophantine definition of rational integers is key

 ### Theorem